-To tie in with this year’s festival, we asked our Digital Integrated Designer Marc Baker to cast his expert eye over some of the iconic Glastonbury lineup posters that have been produced over the years.
+To tie in with this year’s festival, we asked our design team to cast their expert eyes over some of the iconic Glastonbury line-up posters that have been produced over the years.

-Often with many trends, they can change quickly and become very outdated.
-But if the history of Glastonbury posters is anything to go by, their visual identity through poster design will bring back memories to any avid concert-goer.
+Trends can change quickly and graphic styles are prone to becoming outdated over the years.
+But if the history of Glastonbury posters is anything to go by, their visual identity through poster design is protected from the passage of time by its ability to bring back amazing memories to any avid concert-goer.

 Glastonbury has commented on their visual identity: “We have a lot of artists and 47 years of history so we don’t normally single any one designer/artist out I’m afraid.
 ‘Tis all a group effort!”.
 This could explain why there has been a lack of focus on the Graphic Design element of the festival over the years.

-So which are the posters that stand out for me and which ones were a complete miss?
+So which are the posters that stand out and which ones were a complete miss?

 1982 – Hit